BrianOSullivanGit/stochasticSim/README.md

 **DESCRIPTION**

 This command spikes in the required burden to pre-tumour BAM files.
 In real genomic sequencing data the observed number of reads containing the alternate allele is a random variable.
 This is also the case when spiking in variants with the simulation framework.
 With spikeIn.bash (& the binary stochasticSpike it calls), the probability of any given read at the target pileup picking up the synthetic alternate allele is taken as the true alternate allele frequency.
 By accounting for the random nature of genomic sequencing, our simulations more accurately reflect the frequency profile of real tumour genomic sequencing data.
+This command is usually executed as the fourth step in the simulation process after the pre-tumour BAMs have been created.

 For example,
 ```